RonyMichelle/RonyMichelle/README.md

 <a><img src="https://user-images.githubusercontent.com/64858590/131871026-24bc50ce-eb77-403d-8d00-573d27c165a0.png" align="right" height="300" /></a>

-I am a Computer Engineering student at Carlos III University of Madrid, who is passionate about learning and contribute in any and every possible way.
-In search of courses to expand my knowledge.
-Ability to learn and adapt to the environment.
+I am a Junior Computer Engineer who is passionate about learning and contribute in any and every possible way.
+In search to expand my knowledge.
+Among my skills, I have the ability to learn and adapt to the environment.

 - 🔭 I’m currently working as a private tutor teaching maths, physics and many other subjects